MSTecs/Azure-DevDays/Module 1/Lab-1.md

 ![](images/35.png)

 20. When the operation has completed, close the database deployment dialog.
 You should see green checkmarks next to each completed step, along with a large checkmark next to Operation Complete.
-21. You can verify that the database is operational, and its tables populated by connecting to it through SSMS, using the same credentials used in Step 15 above.
+21. You can verify that the database is operational, and its tables populated by connecting to it through SSMS (SQL Server Management Studio), using the same credentials used in Step 15 above.

 ## Exercise 2: Provision App Services
-### Task 1: Create a Web App
+## Task 1: Create a Web App
 In this task, you will provision a Web App and API App in Azure.

-1. In the Azure portal http://portal.azure.com, create a new Web App by selecting +Create a resource, enter "web app" in the Marketplace search box, and selecting the Web App item in the results.
+1. In the Azure portal http://portal.azure.com, create a new Web App by selecting +Create a resource, type "web app" in the Marketplace search box, hit enter, and select the Web App item in the results.

 ![](images/36.png)